FOR THE CRUST:

 Grilling the Pizza

-1. Using a silicon brush, thoroughly grease your grill grates with sunflower oil (or other high heat safe oil).
+1. Using a silicone brush, thoroughly grease your grill grates with sunflower oil (or other high-heat-safe oil).

 2. Peel back the top parchment and very gently flip the pizza onto the grill grates with your hand/arm under the bottom layer of parchment.